 Events taking place in the People's Republic of China are closely watched by the working people the world over, particularly in the "backward" areas like British Guiana.
-People's China will serve as an admirable medium 2,000 people gather to greet the for better understanding of the day-
+People's China will serve as an admirable medium for better understanding of the dayto-day events in New China.